rkt34cornell/StarPID/README.md

 # Star Tracker Adversarial Analysis Outputs

 This folder contains the results of our adversarial-image generation and subsequent attitude-solution analysis.
 Below is a breakdown of each file, what it represents, and pointers on where to find the per-image deviations and summary statistics.

-We ran the STT pipeline over: 300 000 adversarial images (all 10 000 originals × 6 attack types × 5 levels) and 10 000 genuine images (the matching subset used to generate those adversarials)
+We ran the STT pipeline (Star Tracker Software) over: 300,000 adversarial images (all 10 000 originals × 6 attack types × 5 levels) and 10 000 genuine images (the matching subset used to generate those adversarials)

+For our baseline (genuine) dataset we extracted Level-0 FITS frames from the SECCHI/HI-1A instrument on NASA’s STEREO-A spacecraft.
+In total we processed images collected during eight mission years — 2009, 2010, 2011, 2012, 2013, 2018, 2019, and 2020.
 ---

 ## 1. Raw STT Outputs